yiisoft/rbac-rules-container/README.md

 use Yiisoft\Rbac\RuleFactoryInterface;
 use Yiisoft\Rbac\Rules\Container\RulesContainer;

-// Can be moved to separate files
+// Need to be moved to separate files accordingly
 $params = [
     'yiisoft/rbac-rules-container' => [
         'rules' => ['author' => AuthorRule::class],